-Some people may study a passage and invent a new interpretation so that they can teach what they want to teach.
-Maybe they study scripture just to collect evidence to defend their opinion.
+Some people may study scripture just to collect evidence to defend their opinion.
 Perhaps they even want to use knowledge to control others under their influence.

 Some people may study scripture for prideful reasons.
 Perhaps they feel that they will gain spiritual status and be superior to other people.
 Maybe they want people to think well of them for their accomplishments.
 Or perhaps they assume that studying scripture will help them to earn God's favor.